top of page

 6. Be Honest About Your Specialisms

-This is one of the most important (and commonly misunderstood) parts of setting up your practice.
+This is one of the most crucial (and commonly misunderstood) parts of setting up your practice.

 It can be tempting to list everything: anxiety, trauma, grief, self-esteem, eating disorders, OCD, narcissistic abuse, and more.
-After all, it sounds like the more you offer, the more clients you'll attract
+You might think that offering a wide range will attract clients.

 Not quite.

-Clients are looking for someone who genuinely understands their experience, not just someone who lists it.
-Furthermore, therapists have a responsibility to be transparent about their training and scope of practice.
+Clients want someone who genuinely understands their experiences.
+Therapists also have a responsibility to be transparent about their training and scope of practice.

-Take narcissistic abuse and that overused word 'narcissist' for example.
-It's a term that increasingly appears in therapist bios, but it's not just a subset of trauma or domestic abuse.
+Take narcissistic abuse for example.
 It's a complex area that requires deep understanding of:

 • Covert psychological control